News

 • Description of your most recent academic program, including number hours, credits and subjects studied for each class.

 • Certification of competence in French and or English.
-For application to a program taught French, the required level is level 4 (advanced intermediate), or level 3 with a minimum of 300 points obtained at oral understanding.
-For application to a program taught English, a CECR level of B2 (advanced intermediate) is generally required although we will accept B1 students (intermediate) with exceptional abilities in other areas.
-For TOEFL, we generally require a score of > 603.
-(100 on the Internet test, or 250 on the computer based test).
+For application to a program taught in English, a CECR level of B2 (advanced intermediate) is generally required although we will accept B1 students (intermediate) with exceptional abilities in other areas.
+For TOEFL, we generally require a score of >100 on the Internet test, or 250 on the computer based test.

 Edit - History - Print - Recent Changes - Search